 An increasing range of skin diseases is reported to clear or improve with NB-UVB but these respond less predictably and may require a greater number of treatments.

 The mechanism of action of UVB on various skin diseases but is probably related to the suppression of major components of cell-mediated immune function.

-UVB results in erythema, which begins 2 to 6 hours after exposure, peaks at 12-18 hours after exposure and generally persists for 48 hours.
+UVB results in erythema, which begins 2–6 hours after exposure, peaks at 12–18 hours after exposure and generally persists for 48 hours.

 Patient safety is paramount as overdose can result in severe and potentially life-threatening burns.

-Individual skin response to UVB depends on skin phototype, prior exposure to sunlight or other source of UV and the presence of photosensitivity.
-Skin phototypes are determined by carefully questioning the patient but may assigned incorrectly.
+Individual skin response to UVB depends on skin phototype, prior exposure to sunlight or another source of UV and the presence of photosensitivity.
+Skin phototypes are determined by carefully questioning the patient but may be assigned incorrectly.